It's a well-documented fact that airline travel dries out your skin.

 2. Don't skimp on the water

-It's pretty elementary stuff, but then why shouldn't the most obvious thing be the one that's going to help you out the most?
+It's pretty simple stuff, but then why shouldn't the most obvious thing be the one that's going to help you out the most?

 Most people find it quite difficult to keep hydrated on a plane.
 Yet, I implore you to do your darnedest to drink all the water you can.

-If not, just wait until you're on the plane and then the airplane staff will do it for you.
+If not, wait until you're on the plane, and then the airplane staff will do it for you.
 It's water out of a bottle, yeah, but at least you're not using the plastic cup you get when ordering water.